nabilasherif/tomasulo/README.md

 ### Execution Process:
 1. **Increment Cycle**: The `incrementCycle()` method manages the flow of execution by checking available reservation stations and issuing instructions for execution.
 It also handles the tagging of registers and checks for dependencies.
 2. **Handling Branches**: If a branch instruction is encountered, the simulator checks whether a decision has been made and stalls the pipeline until the branch is resolved.
-3. **Register Updates**: After executing an instruction, the register file is updated with the appropriate tags to indicate when the register will be updated.
+3. **Register Updates**: After executing an instruction, the register file is updated with the appropriate tags to indicate when the register will be updated, all instructions write-back except for stores and branches.
 4. **Loop Until Completion**: Each iteration is performed via button click.
 The program continues executing instructions in cycles until all instructions are completed.
 ## Prerequisites

 Before running the project, make sure you have the following installed on your system: